dialectica-dev-team/slender-github-explorer/README.md

 ## Assignment Submission

-Candidates should NOT fork the assignment as this will be visible/trackable by other candidates.
-Clone it locally and then push it to your own account on any git host (github, bitbucket, etc.).

-Send email to gtavantzopoulos@dialecticanet.com and CC to estamatouli@dialecticanet.com when finished.
+Just send an email to gtavantzopoulos@dialecticanet.com and CC to estamatouli@dialecticanet.com when finished.

 <br />
 <br />